 conveyed to you as a listener. * Sonic space may be reproduced: You

-not only hear the music, you can also hear the room the music was
+not only hear the music, you can also perceive the room the music was

-highlight musicians among others in a sound image, at your free
+highlight musicians among others in a sound stage image, at your

-experience while listening to the same recording. * A rich,
+experience while listening to the same recording. * A wide sweet spot:

-can enjoy the music sound stage simultaneously, more freedom of
+can enjoy the sound stage simultaneously, more freedom of

 movement. * A high